gomorpheus/morpheus-docs/getting_started/installation/singleNode/redhat.rst

 ..
 NOTE:: The example command above contains an example download URL.
 The actual URL for your specific platform and |morpheus| version can be found at morpheushub.com.

 Next, we must install the package onto the machine and configure the morpheus services:

+..
+NOTE:: If installing on RHEL 8.0 or 8.1, ensure the PowerTools repo is enabled by running the command ``sudo dnf config-manager –set-enabled PowerTools`` prior to running the reconfigure step shown below.
+The reconfigure will fail if PowerTools is not enabled.
+RHEL 8.2+ enables PowerTools by default and this check should not be necessary in that case.

 .. code-block:: bash